We’ve all done it before…

 Traffic is a vanity metric.

-You could buy a million pageviews tomorrow from some low quality ad network and get absolutely nothing from them.
+You could buy a million pageviews tomorrow from some low-quality ad network and get absolutely nothing from them.

 The same goes for the rate of opened emails or the number of email subscribers on your list.

-I’ve seen some businesses make nearly zero revenue from a list of thousands of subscribers while others make thousands from a list of only a few hundred.
+We’ve seen some businesses make nearly zero revenue from a list of thousands of subscribers while others make thousands from a list of only a few hundred.